"We independently review the products we recommend! When you buy through links on AHealthyBowl.com, We may earn an affiliate commission. Learn more"

 Simmer for 5 minutes.
 Remove from flame.
 Add Greek honey and mix well.
 Allow it to cool.
 Never pour hot syrup over hot or even cold cookies because it will break them.

 Step 4.
-Setting and serving
+Set and serve

 Take out the cookies from the oven and immediately pour the syrup over the cookies.
 Set them on a cookie serving platter.